Beirut International Airport

 Taxis are available outside the arrivals hall and can be organised through hotels or reputable companies online prior to arrival, and Uber is also available in Beirut.
 Authorised vehicles bear the airport logo on their side and charge an official rate.
 Other taxis are also available but their charge is subject to bargain.

 GMT +2 (GMT +3 from the last Sunday in March to the last Sunday in October).

-Car rental companies located at the airport include Hala, Budget, Catrans, City Car, National, Avis, Europcar, Hertz and LenaCar.
+Car rental companies located at the airport include Dealers, Budget, City Car, National, Avis, Europcar, and Hertz.
 The car rental operators' desks can be found in the arrivals hall.

 Parking for 2,350 cars is available at the airport.
 The parking area is connected to the terminal by an underground walkway.
-Parking rates start at LBP 3,500 for an hour, and go up to LBP 18,000 per day.
+Parking rates start at LBP 6,500 for less than an hour, and go up to LBP 23,000 per day.

-A wide range of airlines offer flights to Beirut Rafic Hariri International Airport, including European airlines such as Lufthansa, Air France, LOT Polish Airways, Alitalia, Bulgaria Air and Czech Airways.
-Low-cost carriers such as bmi, Flydubai, Edelweiss Air and Pegasus Air provide cheap flights to Beirut International.
+A wide range of airlines offer flights to Beirut Rafic Hariri International Airport, including European airlines such as Lufthansa, Air France, LOT Polish Airways, Bulgaria Air and Czech Airlines.
+Low-cost carriers such as Flydubai and Pegasus Airlines provide cheap flights to Beirut International.
 Middle East Airlines flies from Beirut to Paris, Rome, London Heathrow, Doha, Dubai, Abu Dhabi and Istanbul, as well as many other destinations.

-Airline business lounges have telephone, internet and faxing facilities.
-The airport does not have conference facilities, but there are a number of nearby hotels (such as the Movenpick Hotel and Resort and the Habtoor Grand Hotel) that do.
+Airline business lounges have telephone, internet, and faxing facilities.
+The airport does not have conference facilities, but there are a number of nearby hotels that do.

 Beirut International Airport Taxis: the taxi fares above are intended as a guideline only.